First Aid

 Renewals and keeping your knowledge up to date

-It is a requirement to renew your first aid training after three years if you wish to continue to act as a first aider in Guiding.
+It is a requirement to renew your first aid training after three years if you wish to continue to act as a first aider in guiding.
 To do this, you will need to complete the course again, as detailed above.

 It is good practice to keep your skills up to date between your required training.
 The Resuscitation Council have an excellent, free online tool entitles 'Lifesaver' which is a great refresher to do annually.
 It is a crisis simulator where you decide what happens next.
 Visit the Lifesaver website or download the app from the Apple AppStore or Google Play. |